tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 --- abstract

-This document describes a mechanism in Transport Layer Security (TLS) for peers to provide a proof of ownership of an identity, such as an X.509 certificate.
+This document describes a mechanism that builds on Transport Layer Security (TLS) or Datagram Transport Layer Security (DTLS) and enables peers to provide a proof of ownership of an identity, such as an X.509 certificate.
 This proof can be exported by one peer, transmitted out-of-band to the other peer, and verified by the receiving peer.